ColinKennedy/vim-textobj-block-party/README.md

-Rename this repo to 'vim-textobj-block-party'
+- Rename this repo to 'vim-textobj-block-party'
+- Implement source-code line searching
 - Implement the "search disabled" mappings
 - Implement per-block config

 Fix this error